What Is a Hacker? And How Can You Protect Yourself?

 If you receive an email from an unknown sender, proceed cautiously.
 Emails can contain phishing links or other scam attempts to steal your information and potentially hack your accounts.

-Clicking on links may take you to spoofed versions of legitimate websites so that you enter in your personal information, and installing files from an email may install malware on your device.
+Clicking on links may take you to spoofed versions of legitimate websites so that you enter your personal information, and installing files from an email may install malware on your device.

 Often, these emails come from a fake email address that looks legitimate.
-The only difference might be a letter or a small detail like an underscore.
+The only difference might be a single letter or a small detail like an underscore.

 To stay safe from email scams: